 - Blood transfusions

-- If pain is making fatigue worse, the cancer medication may be changed or the dosage increased.
-If too much pain medication is actually causing fatigue, the medication may be changed or the dosage adjusted.
+- Treatment of pain: Pain does not need to be accepted as part of cancer treatment.
+Patients are encouraged to speak with members of their healthcare team about treating pain.
+If pain is making fatigue worse, the cancer medication may be changed, or the dosage increased.
+If too much pain medication is causing too much fatigue, the medication may be changed, or the dosage adjusted.

-- There are many ways to treat depression including medication, counseling or a combination of both.
-Support groups and stress management training may also help patients deal with the fatigue that is associated with depression, thereby improving quality of life.
+- Treatment of depression: There are many ways to treat depression including medication, counseling or a combination of both.
+Support groups and stress management may also help patients deal with the fatigue.

-- Interventions that reduce stress and increase psychosocial support (counseling, stress management, coping strategies)
+- Psychosocial interventions: Studies suggest that interventions which reduce stress and increase psychosocial support (counseling, stress management, coping strategies) can help reduce fatigue and increase energy levels

-- A dietitian can work with a patient to ensure that he or she is getting sufficient calories, fluids, and nutrients for support in remaining as active as possible.
+- Nutritional counseling: A registered dietitian can work with patients to ensure that they are getting sufficient calories, fluids, and nutrients.

 Take Care of Yourself